 Tearing down monuments to assuage feelings of social justice is not a solution.
 And while I believe wholeheartedly that the monuments should remain where they were erected, I don’t think it’s the worst part of our culture.
 It’s a symptom of a much worse disease: being woefully uneducated.
 It must be really embarrassing to defame the wrong statue because all you know is the last name of the guy you’re supposed to hate.
 (Read my post: Better Than Monuments)

 This is why I hate “textbooks.”
 They chop up, water down, and regurgitate a bit of fact with a lot of opinion.
 In our homeschool, we read history from as many original sources as possible.
 We discuss what happened, who made history, why their actions might have been noble or not, and connect it to previous and future events.
 (Read my post: How the Protestant Reformation Gave Us the United States of America)

-Visit my online store: Knowledge Keepers Bookstore to see what kind of books I recommend.
+Visit my online store: Knowledge Keepers Bookstore for my collection of republished, out-of-print historical narratives .
 Begin a family library (if you don’t already have one) and leave a legacy of truth and history to your family.
 Give them resources to learn from history so they are not guilty of repeating it.